oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A CSAF extended validator satisfies the "CSAF full validator" conformance profile if the CSAF extended validator:

-* satisfies the "CSAF basic validator" conformance profile.
+* satisfies the "CSAF extended validator" conformance profile.
 * additionally performs all informative tests as given in section 4.3.

 A CSAF full validator may provide an additional function to only run one or more selected informative tests.